skedgo/tripgo-api/docs/extensions.md

 3. Enter your `Lyft Client ID` and `Lyft Client Secret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 4. Lyft results will start coming through the TripGo API for your API key (after at most 5 minutes).

+### MyDriver 🌎

+*Integrations*: Routing, Real-time

+1. Get in touch with [MyDriver](https://www.mydriver.com)'s sales team and get access to their API.
+2. Enter your `MyDriver username` and `MyDriver password` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+3. MyDriver results will start coming through the TripGo API for your API key (after at most 5 minutes).

+### Ola 🇮🇳 🇦🇺 🇳🇿 🇬🇧

+*Integrations*: Routing, Real-time

+1. Get in touch with [Ola](https://www.olacabs.com/)'s sales team and get access to their API.
+2. Enter your `OLA ApiKey` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+3. Ola results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Uber 🌎